darkrenaissance/darkfi/doc/src/arch/sc/sc.md

 However since we need ZK proofs, I expect the calldata would need to bundle the proofs for all invoked calls anyway.

+Essentially the entire program trace is created ahead of time by the "prover", and then the verifier simply checks the trace for correctness.
+This can be done in parallel since we have all the data ahead of time.

 ## ABI

 We can do this in Rust through clever use of the serializer.
 Basically there